JokerFunny/PackageReferenceUpdater/README.md

 # PackageReferenceUpdater
  - Tool to update PackageReference + existing BindingRedirects with a proper version.

+*NOTE*: The tool actually 'guesses' the needed BindingRecirect to be applied (and only modifies existing), but allows you to update them along with the package itself.
+So it will save you some time for not complex scenarios and bring a little help for complex ones.

 ## The logic is the next:

 ### Step 1: Update package versions in csproj files: